manoagaming/manoagaming.github.io/index.md

 ![](images/bowfolios-cas.png)

-Once authenticated, you can create a profile that provides a biographical statement and list of interests, plus links to selected social media sites (GitHub, FaceBook, Instagram):
+Once authenticated, you can create a profile that provides a biographical statement and list the games you play, plus links to selected gaming sites to provide your in-game name(ign).

 ![](images/profile.png)

-After creating a profile, you will be listed on the public directory page:
+After creating a profile, you will be listed on the looking for group page(lfg):

 ![](images/directory.png)

-BowFolios also provides a filter page, available to those who can login to the system with their UH account.
-The filter page allows you to display all portfolios with a given interest:
+Manoa Gaming also provides a Profile Browse page, available to those who can login to the system with their UH account.
+The Profile Browse page allows you to display all profiles with a given interest:

 ![](images/filter.png)